thoughtbot/apprenticeship/onboarding-packet.md

 We recommend looking through it now and referring back to it later.
 Think of this packet as your Hitchhiker's Guide during your apprenticeship.
 Don't Panic!

-This packet is available at https://github.com/thoughtbot/apprenticeship.
+This packet is available at [https://github.com/thoughtbot/apprenticeship].
 Feel free to file a pull request to improve any aspect of it, no matter how tiny.

 # The Plan

 Your first two months are spent learning.
-At the end of your second month, you'll meet with your office's Managing Director to discuss your promotion to a thoughtbot developer or designer.
+At the end of your second month, you'll meet with your Director to discuss your promotion to a thoughtbot developer or designer.

 If either you or we have decided that thoughtbot is not for you, no worries.
 We can work with you over the next month to help find job prospects.